Machine Learning Algorithms

 Logistic Regression

-Logistic Regression is one of the base algorithms constructed solely with the aim of binary classification.
-It gives a probability that an event happens where the outcome belongs either to one of the classes.
-Usually, one class represents the event while the other class represents its absence.
+Logistic Regression is one of the base algorithms constructed solely for binary classification.
+It gives the probability that an event happens where the outcome belongs to one of the classes.
+Usually, one class represents the event while the other represents its absence.

-This algorithm will make use of the logistic function, or the sigmoid function, to map values predicted into values of probabilities.
-It will determine how likely it is for an observation to belong to a specific class if it generates probabilities.
-Its popularity is attributed to its simplicity and the interpretability of logistic regression, which makes it very suitable for spam detection, disease diagnosis, and customer churn prediction.
+This algorithm uses the logistic function, or the sigmoid function, to map predicted values into probabilities.
+If it generates probabilities, it will determine how likely it is for an observation to belong to a specific class.
+Its popularity is attributed to logistic regression’s simplicity and interpretability, which makes it very suitable for spam detection, disease diagnosis, and customer churn prediction.

 Use Cases: Logistic Regression is widely used for credit scoring, medical diagnosis, and spam detection.